|Genres:||Adventure / Point and Click|

-It seems there are two adventure games around – the typical Myst clone where you roam around abandoned landscapes replete with mechanical puzzles, and the second type where you actually interact with other NPCs.
-Black Dahlia, an adventure game that mixes real-life actors with CGI backgrounds, fortunately places itself in the latter category, and is actually a great representative of its genre.
+It seems there are two adventure games around – the typical Myst clone where you roam around abandoned landscapes, and the second type where you actually interact with other people.
+Black Dahlia, an adventure game that mixes real-life actors with CGI backgrounds, places itself in the latter category, and is actually a great representative of its kind.
 Where many other games of its ilk either bore us to death with lame puzzles or cringe us to death with lame acting, Black Dahlia manages a consistent barrage of digestible gameplay and good story to boot.

 Set in the 1940s, you begin the game relegated to an abruptly abandoned office of the COI headquarters, a fitting treat for naively buying off on recruiting promises of adventure and espionage.
 Investigating complaints of Nazi coercion hardly constitutes the thrill ride you were expecting, but things heat up quickly when the initial investigation uncovers your predecessor’s less than amicable departure.
 Facts roll in and you begin the search for the feared Torso Killer, a maniacal, bloodthirsty serial murderer loose in Cleveland.

 Most of the game mechanics of Black Dahlia follow conventional rules of old style adventure gaming.
 Players click from node to node, with pertinent items highlighted for closer inspection at each stopping point.
 The viewpoint can be dragged 360 degrees horizontally.
 Items and objects in the game can be dragged or pulled in addition to the standard selection and inspection options.
 As new places to visit become available, a snapshot of that location appears in an easily accessible world map.
 Thanks to this central navigation scheme, switching between locations occurs instantly, which eliminates a lot of backtracking.